-The Second Amendment, among other things, effected a refinancing of Old Term Loan with a new \$1.9 billion senior secured first lien term loan borrowed under the Credit Agreement (the "New Term Loan"), increased the Revolving Credit Facility to \$600 million and extended the maturity of the Revolving Credit Facility to March 11, 2026.
-The New Term Loan matures on March 11, 2028 and requires scheduled quarterly principal payments in amounts equal to 0.25% of the original aggregate principal amount of the New Term Loan, with the balance due at maturity.
+We have a \$1.9 billion senior secured first lien term loan (the "Term Loan") and a \$600 million revolving credit facility (the "Revolving Credit Facility") (together, the "Credit Agreement"), maturing on March 11, 2028 and March 11, 2026, respectively.
+The Term Loan requires quarterly principal payments equal to 0.25% of the original aggregate principal amount of the Term Loan with balance due at maturity.